patilpratik37/patilpratik37.github.io/README.md

 ### Others 🌟

-In addition to my technical skills, I am passionate about leveraging technology to solve real-world problems and am always eager to learn and explore new domains. 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/patilpratik37/) to discuss exciting opportunities or collaborate on innovative projects.
+In addition to my technical skills, I am passionate about leveraging technology to solve real-world problems and I am always eager to learn and explore new domains. 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/patilpratik37/) to discuss exciting opportunities or collaborate on innovative projects.
 Let's code a better future together! 🚀

 ### Contact 📞